 I was looking through some old messages between some good friends and I on Facebook.
 I realized just how little we had talked to each other, or hung out, over the last few years.
 Unfortunately, it’s been that way with about 95% of my friends, since probably 2013 or 2014.
-There 3 main culprits to this crime: location, money, and work.
+There are 3 main culprits to this crime: location, money, and work.

 The location is Portland (far northwest part of Louisville), although it also includes when I lived with my Dad on Taylor Blvd. (a little south of Churchill Downs, if you are familiar with Louisville’s layout).
 Neither of these places are quick to get to via car, and the buses that run to either place don’t exactly run often or late, although the Taylor bus ran much later, and more frequently, than the Portland bus.
 This cut back a lot of chances to stay out late or meet up on weekends, unless someone was willing to venture cross-city to take me home.